 The New Testament is a different story.
 The major evidence that the New Testament existed before Constantine is found in the “Muratorian Fragment” (A.D.
 170) since it lists all the New Testament books, except for Matthew, Mark, Hebrews, James, 1-2 Peter and 3 John.
 The document is called a fragment because portions of the document have been torn off.
 Therefore, the well known biblical scholar Westcott says that the missing books were probably included initially because the document is torn where they should have been listed.
 The document indicates that there were only four gospels that were accepted by the early church.

 The Bible had already been established prior to Constantine.
 The Old Testament scriptures had been approved by Christ (Luke 24:44) and the New Testament had been approved by His apostles.
-The Apostle Peter approved of Paul’s writings in 2 Pet.
-3:15-16, and Paul endorsed Luke in 1 Tim 5:18 when he quoted Luke 10:7.
+The Apostle Peter approved of Paul’s writings in 2 Peter 3:15-16, and Paul endorsed Luke in 1 Timothy 5:18 when he quoted Luke 10:7.
 Matthew, Luke, John, Peter, and Paul wrote 85% of the New Testament.
 The remaining books are Mark, Hebrews, James, and Jude.
 Mark wrote for the Apostle Peter, and James and Jude were brothers of Jesus.
 The author of Hebrews is unknown to us.